-STEP 3 is to determine the site-specific mitigation for each of the four potential activities in STEP 2.
+STEP 3 is to determine the site-specific mitigation (in addition to basic project controls) for each of the four potential activities in STEP 2.
 This will be based on the risk of dust impacts identified in STEP 2.
-Where a local authority has issued guidance on measures to be adopted at demolition $\checkmark$ construction sites, these should also be taken into account.
+Where a local authority has issued guidance on measures to be adopted at demolition/construction sites, these should also be taken into account.